udexon/Phoom/Why_Phos_Metashellet.md

 XidWeb without Metashellet programming does not have the benefits of one word at a time, cannot realize reward for individual programmer, for their contribution one word at a time.

+Without XidWeb, it will be impossible to reward personal contribution by programmer.
+Without Metashellet, it will be impossible to reward individual programmers's contribution down to one word at a time.

 This article is targeted at both senior and novice developers:
 - Senior can help develop upstream of Phoom.
 - Junior can learn downstream, then develop upstream.